 The collapse of a unified Egypt that led into the Third Intermediate Period was the beginning of the end of native rule in Ancient Egypt.
 Taking advantage of the division of power, the Nubian kingdom to the south marched down the Nile River, retaking all of the lands they had lost to Egypt in previous eras and eventually taking power over Egypt itself, with the 25th ruling Dynasty of Egypt being made up of Nubian kings.

 The Nubian rule over ancient Egypt fell apart with the invasion of the war-like Assyrians in 664 B.C., who sacked Thebes and Memphis and established the 26th Dynasty as client kings.
-They would be the last native kings to rule Egypt, and managed to reunite and oversee a few decades of peace before being confronted with an even greater power than Assyria, which would bring an end to the Third Intermediate Period and to Egypt as an independent state for centuries to come.
+They would be the last native kings to rule Egypt and managed to reunite and oversee a few decades of peace before being confronted with even greater power than Assyria, which would bring an end to the Third Intermediate Period and to Egypt as an independent state for centuries to come.

-Late Period of Egypt
+Late Period of Egypt and the End of the Ancient Egypt Timeline

 With power greatly diminished, Egypt was a prime target for invading nations.
 To the east in Asia Minor, Cyrus the Great had the Achaemenid Persian Empire had been consistently rising in power under the succession of numerous strong kings and expanding their territory throughout Asia Minor.
 Eventually, Persia set its sights on Egypt.